adobe/aepsdk-core-ios/Documentation/EventHub/README.md

 ## [Building Extensions](BuildingExtensions.md)

 **Extensions** allow developers to extend the functionality of the AEP SDKs with their code.
-Third party extensions are first-class citizens in this ecosystem, and are given access to all of the same features and services provided to first party extensions.
+Third-party extensions are first-class citizens in this ecosystem, and are given access to all of the same features and services provided to first party extensions.